seetadev/Transport-Monitor/README.md

-# Aeternity Transport ICM (ZK Tranport Intel)
+# Tranport Intel
-Investigative case management solution for citizens, police officers, drivers to report and manage incidents, detect and prevent accidents on web using Aeternity Blockchain and analytics tooling, ZKP and sCrypt eco-system, Aleo blockchain and tools.
+Investigative case management solution for citizens, police officers, drivers to report and manage incidents, detect and prevent accidents on web using Gnosis Blockchain and analytics tooling, ZKP and sCrypt eco-system, Aleo blockchain and tools.

-Our app solution will enable effective design, engineering and delivery of ZKP and scrypt aided solution powered by Aeternity Blockchain and analytics tooling, Aeternity dev tooling and services to make roads safer and better using predictive analytics and automation for incident reporting and reduction in hazardous transportation with capabilities pluggable and extendable to 5 different personas: Driver, Police, Citizen, Dispatcher, Admin.
+Our app solution will enable effective design, engineering and delivery of ZKP and scrypt aided solution powered by Gnosis Blockchain and analytics tooling, Gnosis dev tooling and services to make roads safer and better using predictive analytics and automation for incident reporting and reduction in hazardous transportation with capabilities pluggable and extendable to 5 different personas: Driver, Police, Citizen, Dispatcher, Admin.

 Our solution will benefit: Police Force - 360 degrees access of the incidents to the action/ administration team.
 They can manage the complete lifecycle of incident reporting, overall status, traffic monitoring, managing police teams.
 Using machine learning they can also predict the incident occurrence at any area.
 This will help in taking necessary actions in advance to control the traffic.
 They can also use the solution for effective utilization of staff members and provide road safety counselling.